thejaminator/grugstream/docs/index.md

 ## Introduction

 The grugstream library provides an easy way to work with asynchronous/ reactive / streaming programming in Python.

-It allows you to model and process asynchronous streams of events using non-blocking back-pressure.
-Works with anyio - which means it works with asyncio and trio.
+Set up data processing pipelines that are faster, use less memory and are easy to understand.

 This library is inspired by
 - Rxpy, aioreactive